SanderMertens/flecs/docs/FlecsScript.md

 }
 ```

-Additionally, variables can also be used in combination with `with` statements:
+Additionally, variables can also be used in combination with `with` statements.
+When used like this the variable name must also be prefixed with a `$`:

 ```c
 const wood = Color: {38, 25, 13}